Large public event

 Guidance on running events safely

-The HSE (Health and Safety Executive) website has a host of information to help organisers, contractors, health and safety advisers and event workers by providing guidance on running events safely.
+Read guidance on running events safely on the HSE website for a host of information to help organisers, contractors, health and safety advisers and event workers.

 Electrical specification for events

-To ensure any electrical systems you use at your event are safe you need to follow our electrical specification for events.
+Read electrical specification for events to ensure any electrical systems you use at your event are safe.

 Are you using agricultural land?